Skip to content

 • The Minnesota Constitution Article XIII, Section 1: Requires the legislature to establish a “general and uniform system of public schools,” interpreted as guaranteeing equitable access to education for all Minnesota students, regardless of immigration status.

 • The Minnesota Human Rights Act (Minn.
-Stat. § 363A.13) Prohibits discrimination in education based on national origin, which includes language barriers.
+Stat. § 363A.13) Prohibits discrimination based on national origin, which includes protections for immigrant and undocumented students.

 • The Achievement and Integration statute (Minn.
-Stat. § 124D.861) Mandates districts address opportunity gaps, explicitly including multilingual students.
+Stat. § 124D.861) Requires districts to develop strategies that close opportunity gaps and promote racial and linguistic integration, including:

 • Under Plyler v.
 Doe and Minnesota’s Constitution, undocumented students cannot be denied access to K–12 public education.